 If you have excellent credit and haven't gotten a new credit card in some time, then applying for a hotel credit card which comes with a large bonus offer and meeting the bonus requirement is one of the easiest ways to score free hotel stays.

-Hilton HHonors™ Card from American Express, a GET.com advertiser, has a fantastic welcome offer and if you apply for it right away you can earn 50,000 Hilton HHonors Bonus Points after spending $750 on purchases using this Card within your first 3 months of Card Membership.
+Hilton Honors™ Card from American Express, a GET.com advertiser, has a fantastic limited time welcome offer and if you apply for it right away you can earn 80,000 Hilton Honors Bonus Points after spending $2,000 on purchases using this Card within your first 3 months of Card Membership.
+This offer ends 05/31/2017.
+Terms Apply.

 Those bonus points can be redeemed for a lot of nights in lower tier hotels, or fewer nights in the lap of luxury.
 How you use them is up to you.